Financial planning can be a challenge.

-Don’t Hire A Financial Advisor or Planner Without Doing Your Research: The advice that this person will give you is crucial to both your financial present and future, which is why it is so important to thoroughly research anyone and every one before deciding to hire them.
+Don’t Hire A Financial Advisor or Planner Without Doing Your Research: The advice that this person will give you is crucial to both your financial present and future.
+This is why it is so essential to research anyone and everyone before deciding to hire them thoroughly.

 Don’t Hunt For A Better Job While You’re At Work: This may seem like a silly tip to offer, but the truth is that many so-called “professionals” see nothing wrong with photocopying and printing their resumes and cover letters at the office, not to mention spending company hours perusing online job postings.

 Solution: Print at home, or go to a photocopy shop.
 If you don’t, you’ll run the risk of paper jams, leaving your original in the machine, and, even worse, having to explain your repeated visits to job hunter websites during your working hours.